openSUSE/news-o-o/_posts/2011-04-09-opensuse-weekly-news-issue-170-is-out.markdown

 **One of the new features the recent major release of openSUSE brought
         with it that *really* caught my attention is the ability to turn the distribution into a rolling one, effectively bringing it to the camp of the likes of Gentoo and Arch.
-As a former long time user of Gentoo I thought I™d install openSUSE and take it for a drive “ but most importantly add the Tumbleweed repo to it and see what happens from there.**
+As a former long time user of Gentoo I thought Iâ€™d install openSUSE and take it for a drive â€“ but most importantly add the Tumbleweed repo to it and see what happens from there.**

 [Tumbleweed](http://en.wikipedia.org/wiki/Tumbleweed) is the name of the
       repository that once added to your openSUSE installation allows the whole system to be regularly upgraded to the latest and greatest software, without the need of ever upgrading the OS to a newer, major version of the distribution.
-The good news is that latest and greatest doesn™t mean bleeding edge.
+The good news is that â€œlatest and greatestâ€ doesnâ€™t mean â€œbleeding edgeâ€.
 That may be the case with the openSUSE Factory repo, but not with Tumbleweed.
-The bad news is that by turning openSUSE into a rolling distro you™ll find yourself re-compiling and re-installing any closed-source drivers you rely on more often than you™re probably used to “ and in most cases that entails some extra labor.
-But that couldn™t possibly stop me from trying Tumbleweed, so I set off to a quest for transforming a local openSUSE 11.4 VMware VM (GNOME edition) into an installation of a rolling distribution.
+The bad news is that by turning openSUSE into a rolling distro youâ€™ll find yourself re-compiling and re-installing any closed-source drivers you rely on more often than youâ€™re probably used to â€“ and in most cases that entails some extra labor.
+But that couldnâ€™t possibly stop me from trying Tumbleweed, so I set off to a quest for transforming a local openSUSE 11.4 VMware VM (GNOME edition) into an installation of a rolling distribution.
 Well, it very soon turned out that I was in for a pretty short yet quite enjoyable quest.
-Before I go any further, I should point out that I™m no openSUSE expert.
+Before I go any further, I should point out that Iâ€™m no openSUSE expert.
 I have used the distribution in the past but it never really won me.
-Despite that, I always enjoy trying out new operating systems in general and Linux distributions in particular “ especially when there™s a new version of a popular brand out.
-I should probably mention here that this time around openSUSE left me with an excellent impression and that™s mainly because of zypper, the distribution™s command-line tool for package management. (...)
+Despite that, I always enjoy trying out new operating systems in general and Linux distributions in particular â€“ especially when thereâ€™s a new version of a popular brand out.
+I should probably mention here that this time around openSUSE left me with an excellent impression and thatâ€™s mainly because of zypper, the distributionâ€™s command-line tool for package management. (...)

-
+â€

+â€œ

 [Holger Hetterich: SMB Traffic Analyzer @ SambaXP conference 2011](http://holger123.wordpress.com/2011/04/05/smb-traffic-analyzer-sambaxp-conference-2011/)